dambergautam/bookmarks/readme.md

 # Firefox Bookmark webpage
-This project fetches the bookmark information from firefox profile database, dump in JSON file, and populate them in webpage nicely.
+This project fetches the bookmark information from Firefox profile database, dump in JSON file, and populate them in webpage nicely.

-I have used shell script to generate bookmark json file and php to display the json file in webpage.
+I have used a shell script to generate bookmark json file and PHP to display the bookmarks in a webpage.

 ## But why?
-Well, I used have bookmark adons which was supercool and helped to organize my bookmark listing.
-But, after my browser got upgraded to quantum version, it stop working.
-So, I just wanted to organize my bookmark and show them nicely when browser loaded just like my old bookmark adons.
+Well, I used have bookmark add-on which was awesome and helped to organize my bookmark listing.
+But, after my browser got upgraded to quantum version, it stopped working.
+So, I just thought to create something like my old Firefox extension.

 ## Project setup